 In every quarter of the nation, there are factions of grunting citizens.
-Both women and men have become so grumpy that people can easily assault you if you dare to oppose their opinion.
+Both women and men have become so grumpy that people can easily assault you if you oppose their opinion.
 Pastors, priests, and activists have all cashed into that state of the impasse to fill the space created by our absentee government.
 They are speaking so loudly that little do we listen to any (other) voice of reason.

 In midst of this cacophony, speaking out has become a dangerous ordeal to anyone who is not ready to echo the resounding popular choruses.
 No one can tempt to disagree with the big town criers without either being insulted or assaulted.

-And in such a situation, many prefer to watch realities unfold as they learn silently the direction of the wave.
+And in such a situation, many prefer to watch realities unfold as they silently learn the direction of the wave.
 Call their choice of action cowardice or prudence, “mana o nwere ihe mere ede jiri bee nwii” – but frogs never run in vain during the day.